The Cost of Sybils, Credible Commitments, and False-Name Proof Mechanisms: Sybil Proofness with Commitments

+For example, if there are $n=10$ players that commit in the Sybil-commitment phase, $\beta=10$ and $c=0.001$, then the best-response of a player is $x=11$.

-This holds for more general games such as concave pro-rata games with differential function $f$.
-We know that this games are Sybil-proof, and by \cite{johnson2022concave} that concave pro-rata games have price of Anarchy $\Theta(n)$.
+More general games such as concave pro-rata games with differential function $f$.
+We know that these games are Sybil-proof, and by \cite{johnson2022concave} that concave pro-rata games have welfare in equilibrium $\Theta(1/n)$.
 Therefore, if $c=\mathcal O(1/n^2)$, we have that this type of game are not SCP.

 As we have shown previously, any concave pro-rata game is not Sybil resistant.
 In the following, we plot the strategy of committing more than one player to the aggregated arbitrage game in decentralized Batch exchanges.
 We explore through simulation the payoff of generating one Sybil in the aggregated arbitrage game provided in \cite{johnson2022concave}.
 The aggregated arbitrage game consists of game played by arbitrageurs that can exploit the price difference between a Constant function market maker $C$ with two assets $A$ and $B$ (for more details, see \cite{angeris2022constant}) and an off-chain market maker essentially risk-free.
 Moreover, the trades in the constant function market maker are batched before they are executed.
 Specifically, the trades are aggregated in some way (depending on the type of batching performed) and then traded ‘all together’ through the CFMM, before being disaggregated and passed back to the users.
 In this scenario, the authors assume that the forward function $g$ is differentiable (if a player offers $\Delta$ assets to the CFMM obtains $g(\Delta)$ of $B$ assets).
 Also, they assume that the price of the external market maker is $c$.
 Therefore, the profit of an arbitrageur trading $t$ assets is $g(t)/c-t$.
 And so, the optimal arbitrage problem consists of maximizing $g(t)-ct$ constraint to $t\geq0$.